In Buyology brand consultant and author Martin Lindstrom introduces and explains the emerging field of neuromarketing.

 Mirror neurons are an elusive and overblown pop-psychology myth.

-Lindstrom says we are witnessing a convergence between the perfect and the natural and relatable.
+Lindstrom says we are witnessing a convergence between perfect, natural, and relatable.

 Personally, I didn’t find the author very conclusive here.